SRS Covered Call Strategy

 SRS (ProShares - UltraShort Real Estate), in the Financial Services sector, (Asset Management - Leveraged industry), listed on AMEX.

-ProShares UltraShort Real Estate seeks daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of the S&P Real Estate Select SectorSM Index.
+The ProShares UltraShort Real Estate fund is engineered to provide daily investment outcomes that mirror two times the inverse (-2x) of the S&P Real Estate Select SectorSM Index's daily performance, all calculated before the imposition of any fees or expenses.

 What is a covered call on SRS?